Gargi212Roy/Gargi212Roy/README.md

 <p>

-Konichiwa 👋, I am **Gargi**, a Front-End Developer.
+Konichiwa 👋, I am **Gargi**, a Full Stack Developer.
 I'm enthusiastic to learn new things about Web Development, who loves **Anime**, there's a different kind of beauty in it (⁠✿⁠ ⁠♡⁠‿⁠♡⁠) and an all time foodie 🍱.

 <div>
 <details>
   <summary>👩 More about me</summary>

 - 🔭 I’m currently working on **mastering Full Stack Project with Emersive and Responsive UIs & building backends**